 In the discussion of first order logic I described a class of interpretations where the variables were to be understood as members of a set and mentioned that these were not the only interpretations.
 We can now see why.
 We're applying first order logic to set theory, and the variables are allowed to range over all sets, but there is no set of all sets, so this cannot be an interpretation of the type described earlier.
 The non-existence of the set of all sets has some other awkward consequences.
-We've already met one of them.
-It's what prevented us from defining $[\cap \emptyset]$ to be the union of all sets, which might otherwise have seemed like a way to extend the unary intersection operator to all sets while maintaining the property that if $[A \subseteq B]$ then $[[\cap B] \subseteq [\cap A]]$.
+Suppose that for all members A of a set B x is a member of A. Does it follow that $[x \in [\bigcap B]]$?
+Yes, if B is a non-empty set of sets.
+No, if B is the empty set.
+In that case every x would vacuously satisfy the condition that for all members A of a set B x is a member of A, but we can't have a set which contains all x.
+The options are to leave $[\bigcap \emptyset]$ undefined or to impose a restriction as above.
+Since first order logic can't cope with expressions whose value is undefined we have to impose the restriction.
+This restriction then propagates to a number of other statements.
+For example, it's true that if $[A \subseteq B]$ then $[[\bigcap B] \subseteq [\bigcap A]]$, but only under the restriction that A is a non-empty set of sets.